adinhodovic/ingress-nginx-mixin/README.md

 make dashboards_out
 ```

-The prometheus-alerts.yaml and prometheus-rules.yaml file then need to passed to your Prometheus server, and the files in dashboards-out need to be imported into you Grafana server.
+The prometheus_alerts.yaml and prometheus_rules.yaml files need to passed to your Prometheus server, and the files in dashboards_out need to be imported into you Grafana server.
 The exact details will depending on how you deploy your monitoring stack to Kubernetes.

 ## Alerts